Health

 Bladder infection symptoms in women: What to watch out for

-By Robert A. Fried, MD Aug 29, 2022 • 3 min
+By Robert A. Fried, MD Oct 25, 2024 • 3 min

 Urinary tract infections (UTIs) are a common problem, especially in women.
-In fact, about half of all women will have one at some point in their lives.
+In fact, about 40% of women will have one at some point in their lives.
 The most common type of UTI, a bladder infection, often causes symptoms that are annoying or uncomfortable.
 While symptoms may vary from person to person, it’s important to recognize the signs of a bladder infection in women so you can seek medical care for treatment quickly.

 Symptoms of a UTI in women